This is the multi-page printable view of this section. Click here to print.

 • ArgoCD

-• Helm Release (Helm Chart Type) selection will display a list of Helm releases deployed through DevOps Console.
+• Helm release (Helm chart type) When selected, a list of Helm releases deployed via the DevOps Console is displayed.

 • Recreate